-You can talk to a lawyer for free at Tasmania Legal Aid.
+Anyone can talk to a lawyer for free at Tasmania Legal Aid.

-To get free legal advice and information call 1300 366 611 or come into one of our offices.
-You can also use the Legal Talk chat from the bottom right-hand corner of our website.
-They are all available Monday to Friday, 9am to 5pm.
+To get free legal information call 1300 366 611, drop into our Hobart or Launceston office (no appointment necessary) or use the Legal Talk chat function on our website.
+We are open Monday to Friday, 9am to 5pm.